-When billing for durable medical equipment (DME), use the appropriate HCPCS code and modifier(s) to describe the items being billed.
+When billing for durable medical equipment (DME), use the appropriate HCPCS code and Modifiers for DME Services to describe the items being billed.
 Also, include an ICD-9/ICD-10 diagnosis code indicating the medical condition for which the item has been prescribed.
+Let’s understand the Durable Medical Equipment Modifiers for DME Services.

 Inexpensive or Routinely Purchased DME